-All servicing activities must be performed by a qualified service technician or a service agency.
+All servicing activities must be carried out by a qualified service technician or a service agency.
 The home owner may not service the furnace.
-The home owner must read this section to be informed of the periodic maintenance and checks that are required.
-All servicing (except on vent system) must be performed with the external casing removed.
-After any servicing, the external casing must be reinstalled properly.
+The home owner must read this section to be informed of the periodic maintenance and checks the required.
+All servicing (except on vent system) must be carried out with the external casing removed.
+After any servicing, the external casing must be reinstalled properly and the grounding wire of the external casing reconnected.